leonitousconforti/tinyburg/packages/apks/README.md

 ./downloads/patch-apk.py "./downloads/apkpure/Tiny Tower_ 8 Bit Retro Tycoon_4.14.0_Apkpure.apk"

 # After downloading any apk into the apkpure or apkmirror download folders,
-# you should regenerate the typescript types for this package using the
+# you should re-build this package
+rushx build

-# gen-ts-type python script
+# or
-./downloads/gen-ts-types.py
+rush build --only @tinyburg/apks
 ```

 then to load any of the apks for use in a different typescript package